How to remove a password from a PDF file using your browser

 2. Drag the password-protected PDF file into your web browser.

-You can also right-click on the PDF file > Open with > Firefox or Google Chrome or Microsoft Edge or Brave.
+You can also right-click on the PDF file > Open with > Google Chrome, Microsoft Edge, or Firefox.

 Your web browser will now ask you to enter the password of the PDF file.